Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 November 2024 16.28.36 UTC
+- WIB: Senin, 18 November 2024 17.31.49 UTC
-- WITA: Senin, 18 November 2024 17.28.36 UTC
+- WITA: Senin, 18 November 2024 18.31.49 UTC
-- WIT: Senin, 18 November 2024 18.28.36 UTC
+- WIT: Senin, 18 November 2024 19.31.49 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: success
+Kategori: inspirational